We could write off up to 85% of your unaffordable debt

 You have enough income to make regular payments

-To begin the application process, you must fill in an N92 form.
+To begin the Administration Order application process, you must fill in an N92 form.
 This can be found here.

-Once the form filled in, you should take it or send it to your local county court, who will help you through the the process of your Administration Order.
+Once the application form is filled in, you should take it or send it to your local county court, who will help you through the the process of your Administration Order.

 An Administration Order can include any kind of debt, including mortgage or rent arrears.
 It is important to note that this may not stop your mortgage lender or landlord from repossessing your home or property.

-Settling debt through an Administration Order can have several benefits:
+Settling debt through an Administration Order payplan can have several benefits:

 All your debts are packaged into a single monthly payment, meaning you will no longer need to deal with all your creditors separately.